abhat09/abhat09/README.md

 I’m passionate about applying statistical modeling, machine learning, and cloud computing to solve complex business problems.
 Currently, I’m looking for opportunities to leverage my skills in real-world projects and continue learning in a dynamic, impact-driven environment.

-When I’m not coding, I enjoy long walks, rewatching old sit-coms, crocheting, knitting, and painting. 🎨🍝
+When I’m not coding, I enjoy long walks, rewatching old sit-coms, reading, knitting, and painting. 🎨🍝

 ---